How JA Can Affect Sleep

 Additionally, teens who have hectic schedules filled with challenging classes, lots of homework or after school activities may have trouble getting enough sleep.

-“Teens may get into a cycle where they come home from school exhausted, take a two- or three-hour nap, then stay up late and don’t get enough sleep,” says Marisa Klein-Gitelman, MD, associate professor of pediatrics and head of the division of rheumatology at Children’s Memorial Hospital in Chicago.
+“Teens may get into a cycle where they come home from school exhausted, take a two- or three-hour nap, then stay up late and don’t get enough sleep,” says Marisa Klein-Gitelman, MD, professor of pediatrics at Northwestern University Feinberg School of Medicine and division head of rheumatology at Children’s Hospital of Chicago.